 Richard Quest is CNN's foremost international business correspondent and presenter of Quest Means Business; the definitive word on how we earn and spend our money.
-He is one of the most instantly recognizable members of the CNN team.
+Based in New York, he is one of the most instantly recognizable members of the CNN team.

 Quests dynamic and distinctive style has made him a unique figure in the field of business broadcasting.
 He has regularly reported from G20 meetings and attends the World Economic Forum in Davos, Switzerland each year.
 Quest has covered every major stock market and financial crisis since Black Monday in 1987 and has reported from key financial centers globally including Wall Street, London, Sao Paolo, Tokyo and Hong Kong.